Ashe cites experience, passions in lt. gov. bid

-ST. ALBANS – In his four years as the head of Vermont’s senate, Sen. Tim Ashe, D/P – Chittenden, has a record one could consider hanging a hat on.
+In his four years as the head of Vermont’s senate, Sen. Tim Ashe, D – Chittenden, has a record one could consider hanging a hat on.

-His tenure at the helm of the Vermont Senate saw the passage of a higher minimum wage, a slew of new gun control bills, funding for clean water initiatives and the state’s first housing bond.
+His tenure at the helm of the Vermont Senate saw the passage of a higher minimum wage, a slew of new control bill, funding for clean water initiatives and the state’s first housing bond.

-As the 2020 primaries approach, Ashe is now one of four Democrats vying for the party’s candidacy for lieutenant governor, a seat Ashe recently told the Messenger he hoped would allow him to be the “policy champion” his place at the senate’s head had led him to moderate.
+As the 2020 primaries approach, however, Ashe is now one of four Democrats vying for the party’s candidacy for lieutenant governor, a seat Ashe recently told the Sun he hoped would allow him to be the “policy champion” his place at the senate’s head had led him to moderate.

-“I’ve been really blessed to lead the senate for the last four years,” Ashe said as he sat down for an interview in the Messenger office, “but, increasingly, I’ve felt that I’ve had to subordinate myself more and more because I play the manager role.”
+“I’ve been really blessed to lead the senate for the last four years,” Ashe said, “but, increasingly, I’ve felt that I’ve had to subordinate myself more and more because I play the manager role.”

 “Every time I get up to say something publicly and chart the course, it’s always on behalf of the whole group,” he said.
 “I’m really ready to sort of return to the priorities and passions I came into public office with, and the lieutenant governor’s office is really a great platform to become a policy champion.”